Ultra X England

 Charged phone with downloaded gpx file

-What you'll need to leave at the camp:
+What to leave at the camp:

 A warm jacket (for evenings)